 Global Funding Opportunities

-As part of our ongoing efforts to expand and deepen global engagement at UT Austin, Texas Global is committed to providing support and expertise to faculty across all disciplines to facilitate the integration of global learning into their research and teaching.
+As part of our ongoing effort to expand and deepen global engagement at UT Austin, Texas Global is committed to providing support and expertise for faculty across all disciplines to facilitate the integration of global learning into their research and teaching.

-Developing a global mindset is essential to preparing UT students to lead, contribute, and succeed in an increasingly interconnected world.
-Exposure to contrasting perspectives, regional politics and histories, foreign languages and literatures, global arts and culture, and academic insights from different regions around the world help equip students with skills and intercultural understanding to make a positive impact and take on the world’s most pressing challenges.
+Developing a global mindset is essential to preparing UT students to lead, contribute and succeed in an increasingly interconnected world.
+Exposure to contrasting perspectives, regional politics and histories, global languages and literature, international arts and culture, and academic insights from different regions around the world help equip students with skills and intercultural understanding to make a positive impact and take on the world’s most pressing challenges.

-Texas Global is pleased to provide a variety of research and teaching grants to support faculty in their international collaborations to enrich the university academic mission.
+Texas Global is pleased to provide a variety of research and teaching grants to support faculty in their international collaborations to enrich the university’s academic mission.

 Current Texas Global Grant Opportunities

-Leveraging technology to foster cross-cultural student exchange, this program fosters partnerships between UT faculty and their peers to enrich their courses through virtual collaborations.
+Leveraging technology to foster cross-cultural academic exchange, Global Virtual Exchange courses use the partnerships between UT faculty and their international peers to enrich instruction through online collaboration.

 Other Global Funding Opportunities

 ConTex is a joint initiative of The University of Texas System and Mexico’s CONACYT and provides funding for collaborative research grants, postdoctoral research fellowships, and doctoral fellowships for Mexican students.

 Funded by an annual appropriation by the U.S. Congress to the U.S. Department of State’s Bureau of Educational and Cultural Affairs, the Fulbright U.S. Scholar Program offers annual awards for teaching, research or a combination teaching/research in 125 countries to university faculty and administrators.